 - NEW IZCUINAPAN REGIONAL ARCHEOLOGY HALL IN THE HISTORICAL MUSEUM.
 MIGUEL MALO ZOZAYA COLLECTION

 Wetlands are all those places where surface water moves or where groundwater emerges.
 These can be streams, rivers, dams, lakes, ponds, mangroves, or even beaches.
 A wetland does not necessarily have water all year round, but it must fulfill the function of transporting or retaining it at some point, in addition to supporting a diversity of plants and animals depending on water.
 We are all surrounded by wetlands and although they seem like common sites, they contain a great diversity of organisms that live or depend in some way on their existence.
 Wetlands also serve to protect us, as they provide us with food, retain sediment, filter pollutants, generate oxygen, regulate the local climate, prevent floods, and of course they give us water!

 A core component in El Charco del Ingenio is the wetland formed by San Carlos ditch, Las Colonias dam and Arroyo del Obraje, where the spring and the pool that gives its name to the natural area are located.
 A rich flora and fauna network can be noted in these wetlands, a main focus at the Botanical Garden since its creation in 1990.
 The formation of artificial islands and the restoration of the dam’s banks over the years have fostered the abundant wildlife that can be seen today in El Charco.

 EL CHARCO DEL INGENIO, A STRENGTHENED CITIZEN PROJECT

-Soon it will be 32 years of this beloved citizen, self-managed, Mexican and independent project, which has received multiple certifications, recognitions and above all is still in force and strengthened over the years.
+Soon it will be 32 years of this beloved citizen, self-managed, Mexican and independent project, which has received multiple certifications, recognitions and above all has been consolidated and strengthened over the years.